cliffordx/legalbai/pages/Welcome page.md

 	- The author is *Clifford Enoc*, a licensed real estate broker and a law student from the best law school in Carbon, USJ-R School of Law.
 His favorite tagline is "Be paksionate, Be Paksitive!" `#AdAstra`
 	- ### Disclaimer
 	  id:: 635b3d4a-3926-469b-8dd5-980f6f7c1721
 		- The views and opinions expressed herein, including all pages are those of the author.
-This Github page is for general information and educational purposes [only]([[Grammar Nazi]]).
-It is not offered as, and does not constitute, legal advice. id:: f58f3bdc-7e2d-4e84-a836-45daaad58780
+This Github page is for general information and educational purposes [only.]([[Grammar Nazi]]) It is not offered as, and does not constitute, [[legal advice]]. id:: f58f3bdc-7e2d-4e84-a836-45daaad58780
 	- #### Affiliate Links
 	  id:: 6358df01-20ef-4b83-9569-7742d7622398